udacityalumni/udacity-alumni-fe/README.md

 Again, please reference the [Scalable React Boilerplate](https://github.com/RyanCCollins/scalable-react-boilerplate) project for details regarding the scripts.

+## Grommet Udacity
+We are using an amazing React component library that will accelerate our development in this and any future projects.
+The [Grommet](http://grommet.io) library has been forked and published to the grommet-udacity npm package.
+We will be using this package in our projects and also will be adding stylesheets and components so that we have a maintainable component library for all future projects.
+Please refer to the [Grommet Udacity](https://github.com/udacityalumni/alumni-client/wiki/Grommet-Udacity) wiki for more information.

 ## Deployment
 The project will be deployed via Docker to an ExpressJS server.
 Configuration will be included with the starter project.